totalspectrum/flexprop/README.md

 ## Installation on Linux

-Pre-built binaries are included for Linux x64, as `flexprop.linux`.
-For other architectures, build from source (see directions below).
+At the moment you'll have to build from source on Linux.
+Instructions are given below.

 ## Building from source